-Cross-Testament Research:
+Bible/Cross-Testament:

-- HB 101-Introduction to the Hebrew Bible and NT 101-Introduction to the New Testament as core requirements - Three (or more) semesters of biblical Hebrew and/or or biblical Greek minimum 9 credits - Additional advanced courses in Bible (OT/NT/BX) minimum 6 credits
+- HB 101-Introduction to the Hebrew Bible as a core requirement - NT 101-Introduction to the New Testament as a core requirement - Three (or more) semesters of biblical Hebrew and/or or biblical Greek minimum 9 credits - Additional advanced courses in Bible (HB/NT/BX) minimum 6 credits

-A thesis on a biblical topic in their subdiscipline (Hebrew Bible or New Testament or Cross-Testament) chosen in consultation with an advisor is required.
+A thesis on a biblical topic in their subdiscipline (Hebrew Bible; New Testament; Cross-Testament) chosen in consultation with an advisor is required.
 Theses are graded on the extent to which they develop a compelling and focused argument, integrate language knowledge appropriately, and demonstrate excellent knowledge of and engagement with relevant secondary literature.